koobo/resid-68k/README.md

 - oversample3x14: Sample three times, heavier than above.
 - oversample4x14: Sample four times, heavier than above.

-The fast modes produce sampling noise depending on the tune that is being played.
+The "fast" modes produce sampling noise depending on the tune that is being played.
 The interpolate and oversample modes should reduce the noise.

-A 68060 at 50MHz can manage the fast modes at CPU load of 50-80% depending on the tune that is being played.
+A 68060 at 50MHz can manage the "fast" modes at CPU load of around 50% depending on the tune that is being played.
+Oversample x2, x3 and interpolate also likely work.

 The code is optimized for 68060.
 It uses a lot of multiplications and tries to avoid divisions.
 Instructions have been arranged for superscalar execution.